Teachers’ Leadership Institute

 Am I expected to supervise students who are attending the Youth Leadership Academy?

-- Teachers are only expected to supervise students during travel to and from Toronto.
-Once students arrive at York University, supervision is fully managed by AKFC staff and trained volunteers.
-A dedicated team will be on-site throughout the week to ensure student safety and support.
+• Teachers may be asked to accompany students during travel to and from Toronto for the concurrent Youth Leadership Academy event.
+Once students arrive at York University, supervision will be facilitated by AKFC staff and trained volunteers.

 Can I nominate more than one student for the Youth Leadership Academy?